JordPBvE/Python-Boids/README.md

 Boids (short for bird-oid) is the name for a specific type of simulation that represents flocking behavior commonly seen in animals such as fish and birds (hence the name).
 This is a python3 implementation of that simulation (with some added controls).

+## Functionality:

+- Core boid algorithm, simulating flocking behavior
+- Advanced boid obstacle avoidance
+- Easy switching between different modes:
+  - Default regular boids simulation
+  - Building: placing and removing obstacles, both circular and polygon-shaped
+  - Follow mouse: boids will chase after the mouse pointer
+  - Debugging: see which boids are neighbors, as well as which obstacles are "visible" to each boid
+- Switch between a large selection of beautiful handpicked palettes
+- Message display giving realtime feedback to the user
+- Pausing / freezing of boid movement
+- Resizable window

+## Usage:
+- Make sure `pygame` is installed: `$ python -m pip install pygame`
+- Run with: `python main.py` (inside the parent directory)
+- For controls see below

 ## Controls:

 - `p`: pause / resume boids (stops boid movement)